apecloud/kubeblocks.io/blog/does-containerization-affect-the-performance-of-databases.md

 ## Advantages and technical principles of containerization

-Containerization, a transformative technology, involves the encapsulation of applications along with their dependencies into a self-contained, portable runtime environment.
-This innovative approach streamlines the packaging, deployment, and management of applications.
-The process is facilitated by container runtimes, with popular examples being Docker and Containerd.
-These runtimes play a pivotal role in the creation, deployment, and orchestration of containers.
+Containerization is a savvy approach to bundle an app with all its required components into a self-contained, portable runtime environment.
+This tech magic streamlines the packaging, deployment, and management of applications and happens with the help of container runtime engines like Docker or Containerd, which are responsible for crafting, deploying, and overseeing containers.

 Taking the orchestration of containers to the next level, Kubernetes, commonly referred to as K8s, emerges as a powerful open-source platform.
-Functioning as a container orchestration and management system, Kubernetes provides a centralized and scalable infrastructure for automating various aspects of container operations.
+Functioning as a container orchestration and management system, K8s provides a centralized and scalable infrastructure for automating various aspects of container operations.
 This includes seamless deployment, efficient scaling, comprehensive management, and intelligent scheduling, making it an indispensable tool in the dynamic landscape of containerized applications.

 ### Advantages of containerization